coalesceio/Dynamic-Table-Nodes/README.md

 #### Recreating the Dynamic Table Version Record

-If anything changes other than the configuration options specified in [Altering the Dynamic Table](#altering-dynamic-table-latest-record-version) then the Dynamic Table will be recreated by running a `CREATE OR REPLACE` statement.
+If anything changes other than the configuration options specified in [Altering the Dynamic Table](#altering-the-dynamic-table) then the Dynamic Table will be recreated by running a `CREATE OR REPLACE `statement.

+If the changes in node results in recreating the Dynamic table,then following stages are executed

+* **Drop table/transient table**:Table is dropped before recreating in case the node name or location is changed
+* **Create Work Dynamic table/Dynamic transient table**:Dynamic table is created

 #### Redeploying a DAG of Dynamic Table Version Record